liam-monocle/data-playground/README.md

 ## Local development Apache Spark setup

-We are currently investigating Apache Spark as a possible analytics engine.
+To host this project locally in windows open/launch docker desktop engine

-To run the setup on local development run:
+To run the setup on local development run the following in the Dockerfile directory:

 ```
 docker compose up -d
 ```

 Access Master UI for more information:

 ```
 localhost:9090